jamesherriott1/Starkey-Martial-Arts/README.md

 Ive added the 'contact us' h2 to the contact.html page on line 32.
 I tested the code and got the same message about the trailing slash as I didnt copy and paste the edited version of the code over after correcting it on the index.html page.
 Ive corrected and retested and have no errors.

+Added the form section back into contact.html on lines 33 to 44.
+Tested the code and got the trailing slash message again but this time it was on the form.
+I also got the same message as before on the timetable secton advising me there was no h2 - h6 element inside the section.
+I'll change that and see what happens.